MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 - Read more about [Access token API guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/) and [Technical information for partners](https://developer.vippsmobilepay.com/docs/vipps-partner/#technical-information-for-partners).

 ## **8. Callbacks**
-**1. From the Nordic Wallet Launch callbacks will be sent from new IP address**
+**1. From the Nordic Wallet Launch callbacks will be sent from new DNS address**

-If you are dependant on IP address which is used to send callbacks, don't hesitate to contact BIS team developer@mobilepay.dk and they will help you out.
+Please make sure that these DNS addresses are allowed through your firewall https://developer.vippsmobilepay.com/docs/developer-resources/servers/#vipps-request-servers

 **2. Callback changes**